THE PROJECT IN BRIEF

 - The project covers a three-year period.
 The aim is to discover the causes of genetic diseases present in an estimated 350-400 families selected by three centres.

-- Funded by Telethon (1.9 million Euros), the project will be coordinated by the Istituto Telethon di Genetica e Medicina (Tigem) based in Pozzuoli, with the involvement of three clinical centres, the Ospedale Pediatrico Bambino Gesù in Rome, the Ospedale San Gerardo in Monza and the Azienda Ospedaliera Universitaria “Federico II” in Naples.
+- Funded by Telethon (1.9 million Euros), the project is coordinated by the Istituto Telethon di Genetica e Medicina (Tigem) based in Pozzuoli, with the involvement of two clinical centres, the Ospedale San Gerardo in Monza and the Azienda Ospedaliera Universitaria “Federico II” in Naples.

-- Thanks to the partnership of the three clinical centres involved, the programme effectively opens up the path toward diagnosis.
+- Thanks to the partnership of the two clinical centres involved, the programme effectively opens up the path toward diagnosis.
 The centres are provided with access to leading-edge DNA sequencing technologies.

-- A dedicated web platform will be started up in April 2016, enabling physicians to refer patients to the programme management team.
+- A dedicated web platform enables physicians to refer patients to the programme management team.

 Telethon saw a need and devised a programme (the only one of its kind in Italy) to respond to it.

-General practitioners will be the doorway to the programme.
-By accessing an online platform (available from April 2016) they can refer cases to the three clinical centres involved in the programme.
+General practitioners are the doorway to the programme.
+By accessing an online platform they can refer cases to the two clinical centres involved in the programme.
 Each case shall be closely assessed, and further information on them may be requested.
 The programme provides fresh hope for patients awaiting a diagnosis.
 Basing ourselves on the state of scientific knowledge today, our aim is to identify the genes responsible for conditions in about one third of the patients involved.
 However, the success rate may well rise over the years, through knowledge gained regarding new disease genes.
 Furthermore, the information obtained shall be stored on the project database.
 If answers emerge at a later date, after collating data internationally with those from other databases, we can then retrace our steps and further our knowledge even more.